 Center For Eye Care: On The Cutting Edge of Advanced Specialty Eye Care

 Contact lenses are thin, clear disks of plastic that float on the surface of the eye.
 They correct vision like eyeglasses do and are safe when used with care.
 Contact lenses are used to correct the same conditions that eyeglasses do: myopia (nearsightedness), hyperopia (farsightedness), astigmatism (blurred vision due to the shape of the cornea) and presbyopia (inability to see close up).
+Millions of people around the world wear contact lenses, more than 24 million in the United States alone.
+Depending on your lifestyle, your motivation and the health of your eyes, contact lenses may rovide a safe and effective alternative to eyeglasses when used with proper care and maintenance. |

 How They Work:

 There are two general types of contact lenses: hard and soft.
 The hard lenses most commonly used today are rigid, gas-permeable lenses (RGP for short).
 They are made of plastics and other materials such as silicone or fluoropolymers.
 Hard lenses hold their shape, yet allow the free flow of oxygen through the lenses to the cornea.
 RGP lenses may be the best choice when the cornea has enough astigmatism (is shaped like an egg instead of an orange) that a soft lens will not provide sharp vision.
 They may also be preferable when a person has allergies or tends to form protein deposits on his or her contacts.
+Soft lenses are the choice of most contact lens wearers.
+These lenses are comfortable and come in many versions, depending on how you want to wear them.

 1) Daily-wear lenses are the least expensive, are removed nightly and are replaced on an individualized schedule.
 They should not be used as an extended-wear lens.